Logical Synchrony and the bittide Mechanism: The bittide mechanism

 Each node has an elastic buffer for each of its incoming links.
 With each clock localtick, it does two things; first, it removes a frame from the head of each of the elastic buffers and passes that frame to the processor core; second, the core sends one frame on each outgoing communication link.

 The purpose of this structure is as follows.
-At each node, the system can observe the occupancy of all of the elastic buffers.
-These occupancies provide information regarding the relative clock frequencies of the node compared to its incoming neighbors.
+An implementation of \bittide has nodes whose hardware oscillators are adjustable.
+The elastic buffer occupancies provide information regarding the relative clock frequencies of the node compared to its incoming neighbors.
+This allows the oscillators to be adjusted in real-time, by each node, based on measurements of the occupancy of the elastic buffers.
+Off-the-shelf modules are available which provide fine-grained control of the oscillator frequency.
 Specifically, if we have an edge $i \to j$, and node $i$ has a lower clock frequency that node $j$, then the corresponding elastic buffer at node $j$ will start to drain.
 Conversely, if node $i$ has a higher clock frequency, the elastic buffer will start to fill.
 Node $j$ can therefore use the occupancy of the elastic buffers to adjust its own clock frequency.
 If, on average, it's buffers are falling below half-full, the node can reduce its clock frequency, and conversely.

 This mechanism was originally proposed in~\cite{spalink_2006}.
-The exact details for how it is implemented (such as how much to increase or decrease the frequency) were further developed in~\cite{bms,res,reframing}.
+Further refinements to the implementation were developed in~\cite{bms,res,reframing}.
 These papers show that, provided the frequency corrections are chosen appropriately, this mechanism will ensure that elastic buffers never underflow or overflow.
-A functional simulation of bittide is available at~\cite{aegir}, and a simulation of the clock synchronization dynamics is at~\cite{callisto}.
+A simple mechanism for doing this is to control the \emph{correction}.
+Adjustable oscillators allow choosing a value for correction $c$, which causes the frequency $\omega$ to become

+Here $\wu$ is the base frequency of the oscillator, which is only known approximately, and $\alpha$ is small, of the order of $10^{-6}$.
+Let $\beta_{\itoj}$ be the occupancy of the elastic buffer at node $j$ for the link from $i$ to $j$.
+Each node $j$ polls the hardware to observe these quantities, and sets the correction at node $j$ to be

+where $k_p$ is a positive constant, and the sum is over all links which are incoming to $j$.
+The value $\beta_0$ is a fixed offset.
+For an appropriate choice of $k_p$, all of the the frequencies converge to the same steady-state value.
+See~\cite{bms,res,reframing} for more details.

+An example simulation of the clock dynamics is in Figure~\ref{fig:btgraph}.
+The time evolution of the clock frequency $\omega$ and the buffer occupancy $\beta$ is shown in Figure~\ref{fig:btsim}, with the buffer occupancy for edge $i\to j$ labeled $i,j$.
+For this simulation, the link latencies $l_\itoj = 1\text{ns}$.
+Note that in this simulation the parameters are chosen so that the dynamics of the system are clearly visible.
+In particular, the nodes start at frequencies $1.1, 1.4, 1.8, 2.0$ GHz, and in practical hardware systems typically the frequencies at startup would be separated by less than one part in $10^5$.
+Similarly, the control algorithm parameters are set so that convergence is slow and the equilibrium buffer occupancies are large, between 25 and 75 frames, whereas in practice (\eg, in the hardware of~\cite{qbay}) these parameters are chosen to keep the buffers much smaller.
+With more realistic parameters the dynamics follow the same general pattern, but are less visible on a plot.